 NAC ameliorates metabolic and endocrine characteristics of women with polycystic ovary syndrome (PCOS)

-Researchers did not have to wonder for long: In a randomized double-blind clinical trial on 94 women with diagnosis of PCOS without additional complications, oral treatment with NAC for 24 weeks resulted in significant improvements of metabolic and endocrine parameters.
+Researchers did not have to wonder for long: In a randomized double-blind clinical trial on 94 women with diagnosis of PCOS without additional complications, oral treatment with NAC for 24 weeks resulted in significant improvements of metabolic parameters.
 Specifically, lipid profile and fasting blood sugar (FBS) as well as fasting blood insulin was much improved after treatment.

 NAC improves ovulation